 ‘Ahem…what actually is PR?’

 This is a question that many of us in the industry will face at one time or another, and one that can be tricky to summarise in a ten second intro.
-And for those that do have an inkling as to what PR is, it’s usually for the wrong reasons – with Max Clifford and 1984esque propaganda being the two most commonly cited ‘things’ related to the industry.
+And for those that do have an inkling as to what PR is, it’s usually for the wrong reasons – with spin doctors and 1984esque propaganda being the two most commonly cited ‘things’ related to the industry.

 The truth is, public relations, or PR for short, isn’t supposed to be about lies or propaganda, but more about the way that a business communicates with the public, the way it promotes itself or its products, and the way that it builds its image.

 What the communications professional does

 There are many audiences that can impact an organisation’s reputation.
 From suppliers and customers, to employees, investors or regulators, they will all form their own opinions on a business and decide whether they want to get behind it or not.

 That’s where the PR professional comes in, helping to persuade those audiences to do something, such as buy into a product or idea, through telling clear and engaging stories.
 You may also recognise PR in lobbying, where the overall intention of the communications activity is to inform and influence public policy and law.